 Sling TV offers a variety of customization options, allowing you to add dozens of channels, a cloud-DVR, and much more.
 Along with live TV, you’ll also have an on-demand library and the chance to watch content from some TV Everywhere apps.
 You can stream on most streaming and mobile devices.

-At a Glance: Multiple packages starting with 45+ channels from $50 per month.
+At a Glance: Multiple packages starting with 50+ channels from $40 per month.
 No contracts.
-Watch live and on-demand content or save shows to your cloud-based DVR.
-5-day free trial.
+Watch live and on-demand content.
+3-day free trial.

 Stream NFL Games this Season on AT&T TV NOW

 AT&T TV NOW, which used to be known as DIRECTV NOW, is another popular streaming option.
-Multiple plans are available, though you start with 40+ channels for $50 a month.
+Multiple plans are available, though you start with 40+ channels for $55 a month.
 This package includes local channels in Boston and many other areas.
-You’ll also have ESPN, HBO, FX, USA, TNT, and many other channels.
+You’ll also have ESPN, USA, TNT, and many other channels.
 Other packages offer even more to watch.